Refunds and changing your ticket

 - For tickets purchased online, follow the prompts through your online account under the "Manage my tickets / Refunds" section

-- If you bought a Smart ticket from one of our ticket machines please use the online Smartcard refund form
+- For Smart tickets please use the online Key Smartcard refund form

-- If you bought online but you don't have an online account, used PayPal, or if you can't get to the ticket office where you bought your ticket, please fill in a refund form.
+- If you bought online but you don't have an online account, used PayPal, or if you can't get to the ticket office where you bought your ticket, please fill in a postal refund form or use our online refund form.

 Make sure you do this within 28 days of the date on your ticket.